synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Notice that status() makes use of the send_ws() routine defined right before it.

 This next routine is something the web browsers can call to turn the light (LED) on/off on the specified SNAP Node.
-Be aware that other Python code *internal* to this server could also call this routine, but *external* code cannot – we did not put this routine into the dictionary of “allowed functions”.
+Be aware that other Python code *internal* to this server could also call this routine, but *external* code cannot – we did not put this routine into the dictionary of "allowed functions".

 ```python
     def lights(self, hex_addr, pattern):